7 Common Website Speed Test Warnings and How to Fix Them

 Save.
 You have successfully enabled GZIP compression on your website.

 On WP Rocket, you can’t find specific settings for GZIP compression.
-This is because it is an automated process and the plugin will add relevant code in your .htaccess file, once it activated.
+This is because it is an automated process, and the plugin will add relevant code in your .htaccess file once it is activated.

 5. Minify

-Do you want to to know how to fix ‘minify JavaScript’ and ‘minify CSS’ warnings on GTMetrix?
+Do you want to know how to fix ‘minify JavaScript’ and ‘minify CSS’ warnings on GTMetrix?

-Minification is the process of reducing the number of JavaScript and CSS requests, by combining multiple files into one, and reduce the file size.
-Thus you can bring considerable improvements in page loading time and overall website performance.
+Minification is the process of reducing the number of JavaScript and CSS requests by combining multiple files into one and reducing the file size.
+Thus, you can considerably improve page loading time and overall website performance.

 Minification is an essential feature of all caching plugins like WP Rocket, W3 Total Cache, etc